-During this extraordinary time, we are very aware that our patients will be concerned not only about the Coronavirus / COVID-19, but for their general health, including any urological conditions for which they have been referred or for which they are already under investigation and treatment.
+During this unprecedented time, we are very aware that our patients will be concerned not only about Coronavirus / COVID-19, but for their general health, including any urological conditions for which they have been referred or for which they are already under investigation and treatment.

 We have drawn up the following information to try and answer issues around outpatient consultations, scheduled operations and some changes that may be needed to the usual discharge arrangements for patients on hospital wards.

-HM Government's public health advice to us all is changing rapidly.
+HM Government's public health advice to us all is changing all the time.
 Since each patient’s problem is unique, and local hospital and departmental circumstances vary, it is impossible to provide specific recommendations and plans.
 Despite this, the points below are relevant to most patients.

-The number of “face-to-face” appointments will reduce significantly and “virtual consultations” by telephone or communication software (e.g. Skype, WhatsApp, Zoom) will be used instead, wherever possible.
+You will find that the number of “face-to-face” appointments has reduced significantly and “virtual consultations” by telephone or communication software (e.g. Skype, WhatsApp, Zoom) are used instead, wherever possible.
 You should note that phone calls from hospitals often appear as “number withheld” or “No Caller ID”, so please make sure that your mobile phone will accept these important incoming calls; this will allow you to answer them so you do not miss the opportunity to discuss your case in person with your urology team.

-We anticipate that operating theatres will not run as usual, due to the need to delay the spread of coronavirus, and it may well be the case that our operating theatres and ventilators will have to be used as an additional intensive care facility.
+Operating theatres have not been running as usual, due to the need to delay the spread of coronavirus, and our operating theatres and ventilators have, at times, been used as an additional intensive care facility.
 The decision to proceed with any surgery will be a balance between the urgency of the operation against the risk of acquiring coronavirus, and of the consequences of doing so.
 Of course, these are extremely difficult decisions, and you can be assured that your team will consider every aspect fully before advising you regarding your planned admission.

-Click the dropdown tab below (labelled How are outpatient clinics going to run?) for more details about remote consultations, and to watch a short video explaining how they will take place
+See the dropdown tab below - How are outpatient clinics going to run? - for more details about remote consultations, and to watch a short video explaining how they will take place

-We fully appreciate that this is an extremely unsettling time, and we are grateful for your patience, understanding, and support as we tackle the difficult weeks and months ahead.
+We fully appreciate that this is an extremely unsettling time, and we are grateful for your patience, understanding, and support as we move ahead.
 The safety and wellbeing of all of our patients is our primary concern, and we will strive to get back to normal as soon as we possibly can.